By J. L. Starkey

-Born in 1869 in the shadow of the fallen Confederate capital, William was the youngest child of Everett and Anne Baugh .
+Born in 1869 in the shadow of the fallen Confederate capital, William was the youngest child of Everett Wingfield and Ann Eliza (Bass) Baugh .
 He grew up during the turbulent reconstruction era and found his calling early in life.
-“Willie,” as he was sometimes called, inherited his forefathers’ talent for woodworking , and as an adult, would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill.
+Willie, as he was sometimes called, inherited his forefathers’ talent for woodworking; as an adult, he would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill .

 In an era where southern men followed family traditions, William seemed hell-bent on doing things his own way.
-By the time he was seventeen, he was working in the upholstery business and living on his own .
-By age eighteen, he had met his future wife, and within days of turning “almost” nineteen (if records are to be believed), he was a married man .
+By seventeen, he was working in the upholstery business and living on his own .
+At eighteen he met his future wife, and within days of turning nineteen, he was a married man .

 About that wedding…

 William and Melcena were married on 4 July 1887 at First Presbyterian Church in Washington, D.C. .
-It was tempting for me to assume that the two teenagers had run off and eloped, perhaps to avoid a scandal of some sort.
+It was tempting to assume that the teenagers had eloped, perhaps to avoid a scandal of some sort.
 Those things happened, right?

-It did not take long to find answers, and those answers led to two conclusions.
+It didn’t take long to find answers, and those answers led to two conclusions.
 First, this marriage was no secret.
 And second…William Baugh was one outspoken rebel.

-Initially, I wondered why William married so far from home when his family had such strong connections to their local Methodist church.
-William’s father had a lengthy history of service to the church , and one of William’s nieces had even been named in honor of the church’s minister !
+Initially, I wondered why William married so far from home when his family had strong connections to their local Methodist church.
+William’s father had a lengthy history of service to the church, and his niece had even been named in honor of the church’s minister .

-Despite his family’s history and traditions, William chose (yet again) to go his own way when he and Melcena married in that church in Washington, D.C..
-But wait right there – you see, this was not just any church.
-No, this was the church known as “Old First” in the D.C. area.
-It was a church that counted presidents and senators among its members, and whose senior pastor was a close friend of President Grover Cleveland !
+Despite his family’s history and traditions, William chose (yet again) to go his own way when he and Melcena married in that D.C. church.
+But wait right there – you see, this was not just any church .
+Indeed, this was the church known as “Old First” in the D.C. area, and it counted presidents and senators among its members.
+At the time of William’s wedding, its senior pastor was a close friend of President Grover Cleveland!

 Sunderland did not let cruel words and prejudice dissuade him from his calling, and he continued to minister to the nation’s leaders.
 Just one year before William and Melcena’s wedding, he officiated at the marriage of president Grover Cleveland and Frances Folsom.
-The wedding was the headline-grabbing event of the summer, and news stories gushed about everything from the vows to the decorations to the attire worn by those in attendance .
+The wedding was the headline-grabbing event of the summer, and news stories gushed about everything from the vows to the decorations to the guests’ attire .

-A “quiet elopement” in a distant city for William and Melcena?
+A secret elopement in a distant city for William and Melcena?
 Hardly.

 With his history in D.C. and Virginia and his dedication to the cause of abolition, Byron Sunderland was a well-known minister.
 Additionally, his connections to politicians and the D.C. elite surely meant that he was a busy man.
-Arranging for him to officiate at a wedding on Independence Day – and in our nation’s capitol, no less – must have taken careful planning…along with a bit of cash, I assume.
+Arranging for him to officiate at an Independence Day wedding – in our nation’s capitol, no less – must have taken careful planning (along with a bit of cash, I assume).

-I suspect that William’s choices had a deeper meaning, and that he was making a statement on who he was, and on who he wanted to be in the future.
+I believe that William’s choice had a deeper meaning, and that he was making a statement to his family and friends regarding who he was and who he wanted to be.
 Shortly after the wedding, he and Melcena left Richmond for good.

 By 1890, William and Melcena had settled in Chicago, where William remained for the rest of his life.
 I often wonder if he endured harsh comments when people learned of his southern roots.
-Was he stereotyped, based on the assumptions of others?
-Did people assume that he supported slavery, and that he was stuck in the ways of the old south?
+Was he stereotyped?
+Did people assume that he supported slavery, or that he was stuck in the ways of the old south?

 How wrong they would have been, and how much they would have learned if they had known the rest of his story.
 I am so proud to call this courageous and rebellious southern gentleman my great-great-grandfather.

-If William Baugh had a theme song, it would probably be “Against the Grain.”
-It’s a well-known song that was made famous by the husband of a distant Baugh cousin…but that’s a story for another time, isn’t it?
-For now, I will just have a look at William’s photo, and I will imagine him saying:
+If William had a theme song, it would probably be “Against the Grain.”
+It’s a well-known song that was made famous by the husband of a distant Baugh cousin (but that’s a story for another time, isn’t it?).
+For now, I’ll have a look at William’s photo while I imagine him saying:

 I have been accused of makin’ my own rules.